AiminLi-Hi/AiminLi-Hi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Aimin Li"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my homepage!
 I am currently a fourth-year Ph.D. student at the Harbin Institute of Technology (Shenzhen), China, under the supervision of Prof. Shaohua Wu.
-Currently, I am also a visiting student at Institute for Infocomm Research, Agency for Science, Technology and Research (A*STAR) in Singapore, where I am supervised by Prof. Sumei Sun.
+Currently, I am also a visiting student at Institute for Infocomm Research (I2R), Agency for Science, Technology and Research (A*STAR) in Singapore, where I am supervised by Prof. Sumei Sun.

 I received my Bachelor's degree in the Department of Electronic Engineering, Harbin Institute of Technology (Shenzhen) in 2020.
 I am also a visiting student